 My professors always had their door open.
 I never had a professor or faculty member refuse me a meeting.
 They were always available to help answer questions, to provide additional study materials, and they really inspired me to challenge myself to learn science and medicine at the highest level.

 Make sure that it's something you want to do.
 Before I applied to the program, I wanted to make sure that I was serious enough to do it, so I actually took the first semester of organic chemistry before I even applied to the program.
-Through the course I decided I was ready to start, and I'm glad I did that because I needed to know that medicine was the main and singular thing that I wanted to pursue as a career.
-It can be a long process of science courses and test preparation but the program has been so enriching and rewarding.
+Through the course, I decided I was ready to start, and I'm glad I did that because I needed to know that medicine was the main and singular thing that I wanted to pursue as a career.
+It can be a long process of science courses and test preparation, but the program has been so enriching and rewarding.

 Zach Linneman received his Bachelor’s degree in Chinese in 2011 from Arts & Sciences from Washington University in St. Louis.
 He recently completed the Post-Baccalaureate Premedical program at University College and plans on spending a year in India before applying to medical schools.
+As of 2020, Zach Linneman has accepted admission to the University of Minnesota Medical School.